ttessarolo/useDexie/README.md

 });
 ```

-_*⚠️ Consider it a good (and suggested) practice to use useMemo to wrap QueryClause objects and useCallback for callbacks to optimize performance and reduce React updates.*_
+_*⚠️ Consider it a good (and suggested) practice to use useMemo to wrap WhereClause objects and useCallback for callbacks to optimize performance and reduce React updates.*_

 ## useDexieGetTable